Facebook vs. Website: What Do You Really Need? Part 2

 You may own your website, and you likely have total control over it.
 You will never own your Facebook page, and you have no control over the changes Facebook makes that affect it.

 And, as you probably know, Facebook changes frequently.

 2. Your Audience is Probably Smaller Than You Think

 Earlier this year, Facebook reduced the number of business posts showing up in our news feeds.
 Facebook determined that we want to see more posts from family and friends (yes, please!) and less business and advertising.

 Most of us would agree with this change - except that it makes our studio pages less visible.

-This is a screenshot of the results of three posts I shared on my studio page last August.
+This is a screenshot of the results of three posts I shared on my studio page in August, 2017.
 The top post reached 849 people.
 42 people liked, commented on, or shared that post.

-Here’s a screenshot of five posts I shared this spring.
+Here’s a screenshot of five posts I shared this spring, 2018.
 The most popular post reached 184 people.
 22 people liked, commented, or shared.